leepopcan/learngit/readme.txt

-gitt is a distributed version control system.
+Gitt is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changs of ifles.
+Creating a new branch is quick.